How to Get Started with VR: Intro to Your First Virtual Reality Project

 Have you noticed that we skipped the ideation phase of your future VR journey?
 That’s not to say that coming up with a viable use case is not important.
 One the contrary, if you have the right solution that can bring significant benefits both to you and your customers only with the help of VR, it’s worth the try.
 The hardest part is understanding how much effort providing this solution requires.

-VR development is not an easy endeavour.
-However, there are ways to make it less of a decade-long project with huge design and engineering teams and more of an experiment, the waters to tip your toe in.
+VR development is not an easy endeavor.
+However, there are ways to make it less of a decade-long project with huge design and engineering teams and more of an experiment, the waters to dip your toe in.
 We’ve talked a bit about WebVR, possibilities and examples of its implementation using simple and accessible web tools.
 We’ve reviewed mainstream headsets, specifically mobile ones like Oculus Go and Mirage Solo.
 Google Cardboard apps and games are also the easiest and most approachable way to get started with VR and engage your audience.
 So if you’re interested in testing unexplored territories, there are ways to do it – you just have to pick one of many approaches.